cosmos/gaia/docs/docs/interchain-security/README.md

 order: 3
 ---

-The [Interchain Security](https://cosmos.github.io/interchain-security/) feature brings to the Cosmos Hub a shared security model, where the Cosmos Hub validators, also validate on consumer chains.
+The [Interchain Security](https://cosmos.github.io/interchain-security/) feature brings to the Cosmos Hub a shared security model, where the Cosmos Hub validators, also validate consumer chains.
 This is valuable for consumer chains, as consumer chains can focus on product-market fit, rather than business and operational agreements in bringing together a validator set.
 As part of this agreement, consumer chains pay for the security by distributing a portion of the consumer chain revenue to Hub token holders.

 All potential chains are onboarded as consumer chains, via Hub Governance, with the feedback from the Hub community.

-## New ICS features
+## ICS features

-Novel Interchain Security features such as [Partial Set Security](https://cosmos.github.io/interchain-security/features/partial-set-security) and [Power Shaping](https://cosmos.github.io/interchain-security/features/power-shaping) bring benefits for both the consumer chains and validators:
+[Partial Set Security](https://cosmos.github.io/interchain-security/features/partial-set-security) and [Power Shaping](https://cosmos.github.io/interchain-security/features/power-shaping) bring benefits for both the consumer chains and validators:

 ### Top-N consumer chains

 Validators inside the top-N percent of voting power are required to validate the consumer chain.

 e.g. `top-95` means that the 95% of the validators (by voting power) are required to run the consumer chain binary

 ### Opt-in consumer chains

 Only validators that opt to running a consumer chains are required to run the chain binary and become eligible for consumer chain rewards distribution.

-### New consumer chain parameters
+### Parameter customization

 Consumer chains gain the ability to customize the validator set to their needs:

-* define allow/denylists
+- define allow/denylists
-* set maximum number of validators
+- set maximum number of validators
-* set validator power cap
+- set validator power cap

 ## Notable consumer chains